SHUcream00/FlyRUS/README.md

-# CSUF-CPSC-362
+# Fly R US
-Repository for CPSC 362 group project for summer 2018
+PHP/CSS project for one of own group classes in college